Generalized Bayesian Likelihood-Free Inference

+We empirically compare the SR posterior with the popular Bayesian Synthetic Likelihood (BSL, \citealt{price2018bayesian}) approach, which is an instance of the SR posterior.
+However, as BSL does not provide unbiased gradient estimates, this prevents the use of SG-MCMC, which hinders the performance of BSL for concentrated and high-dimensional targets.
+Next, we consider a real-world meteorological model \citep{lorenz1996predictability} and infer its parameters with Approximate Bayesian Computation \citep{lintusaari2017} and our SR posterior.
+We also use our framework to infer the parameters of a high-dimensional Neural Stochastic-Differential Equation for modelling the same data, which is unachievable with traditional (non-gradient-based) sampling methods.

 The rest of this manuscript is organized as follows.
-In Sec.~\ref{sec:Bay_inf_SR}, which contains most of our contributions, we first review Scoring Rules and define the SR posterior; we then discuss theoretical properties, sampling strategy and our heuristics for tuning $ w $.
-Next, we discuss the relation of our approach with previous works in Sec.~\ref{sec:related_works}, showing how some popular LFI approaches are instances of the SR posterior.
-Our simulation studies are presented in Sec.~\ref{sec:experiments} and we conclude and suggest future directions in Sec.~\ref{sec:conclusion}.
+In Sec.~\ref{sec:Bay_inf_SR}, we first review the scoring rules and define the SR posterior; we then discuss and compare the two sampling methods.
+Next, we study concentration properties in Section~\ref{sec:SR_post_prop} and outlier robustness in Section~\ref{sec:robustness}.
+Simulation studies comparing with other LFI approaches are presented in Sec.~\ref{sec:experiments}.
+Finally, we briefly review previous works in Sec.~\ref{sec:related_works} and conclude and suggest future directions in Sec.~\ref{sec:conclusion}.